Pseudo Echo: 1982–1984: Formation and Autumnal Park

-Pseudo Echo was formed in Melbourne in 1982 by high school friends Brian Canham on vocals, guitars and keyboards, and Pierre Gigliotti (as Pierre Pierre) on bass guitar and keyboards.
+Pseudo Echo was formed in Melbourne in 1982 by two high school friends Brian Canham on vocals, guitars, and keyboards, and Pierre Gigliotti (as Pierre Pierre) on bass guitar and keyboards.
 They were later joined by Tony Lugton (ex-Steeler, James Freud & the Radio Stars) on guitars and keyboards.
 The group were named for a sound effect available on their keyboards and were initially influenced by New Romantics bands, Duran Duran, Spandau Ballet, and Ultravox.
 Molly Meldrum, television presenter and talent co-ordinator for the pop music series Countdown, saw the group at a gig and aired them on his show with a demo version of "Listening" in June 1983.
 Originally the three-piece group had used a drum machine until Anthony Argiro joined on drums in July.

 The band were signed to EMI Records and "Listening" – re-recorded and produced by Peter Dawkins – was issued in November as their debut single.
 It peaked at No. 4 on the Australian Kent Music Report Singles Chart.
-Their debut album, Autumnal Park, produced by Dawkins and John Punter (Roxy Music, Brian Ferry, Japan), was released in June 1984, which peaked at No. 11 on the Kent Music Report Albums Chart.
+Their debut album, Autumnal Park, produced by Dawkins and John Punter, was released in June 1984 and peaked at No. 11 on the Kent Music Report Albums Chart.
 The album was released as Pseudo Echo for the North American market.
-It was an Ultravox-influenced effort which yielded the singles "A Beat for You" (No. 12 in April), "Dancing Until Midnight" (June) and "Stranger in Me" (November).
+It yielded the singles "A Beat for You" (No. 12 in April), "Dancing Until Midnight", and "Stranger in Me".
 Another track from Autumnal, "His Eyes", was used in the horror film, Friday the 13th: A New Beginning (1985).
 In October 1984, Tony Lugton left the band due to musical differences, and was replaced by James Leigh (aka James Dingli) on keyboards.
 Lugton eventually joined synth rock band Talk That Walk.